 The appropriate people

 The last P of the marketing mix that is most pertinent to your outreach strategy is people.
-Work out who will be responsible for each element of the campaign to make your tactics happen.
+Work out who will be responsible for each element of the campaign to make your tactics happen, and if needs be, don’t shy away from collaborate with other departments!
 Consider any skills gaps, who is the most qualified, and sign-off authorities.

 Once you’ve got your tactics in place, draw up a schedule to implement them.
 Review responsibilities and structures, processes and systems, and internal resources and skills.